 Backups are essential for restoration.
-Without them, a healthy and fully functional version of your website would be impossible to return to if your site is the victim of malicious online activity.
+Without them, a healthy and fully functional version of your website would be impossible to return to if it is the victim of malicious online activity.

-Having a reliable maintenance service available to install your site back up if anything goes awry swiftly is immensely priceless.
+Having a reliable maintenance service to install your site backup if anything goes awry swiftly is immensely priceless.
 It eliminates the anxiety of potentially losing it all.
 Although small companies will find this feature incredibly useful, well-informed solopreneurs can back up their sites independently and may not need this specific service.

 3. Theme, Plugin, and WP Core Updates

 WordPress sites are constantly updated.
-Plugins, themes, and WP Core must be regularly updated (at least once per month) to keep your website functioning as expected, secure from potential threats, and running efficiently.
+Plugins, themes, and WP Core must be regularly updated (at least once monthly) to keep your website functioning as expected, secure from potential threats, and running efficiently.